GAIR-NLP/OlympicArena/README.md

 ### Load Data

-We have published the data for seven disciplines on [Hugging Face](https://huggingface.co/datasets/GAIR/OlympicArena).
+We have released the data for seven disciplines on [Hugging Face](https://huggingface.co/datasets/GAIR/OlympicArena).
 Each discipline is divided into val and test splits.
 The val split includes the answers for small-scale testing, while the answers for the test split are not publicly available.
 You can submit your results to our platform for evaluation (refer to [Submit your result](#submit-your-result)).

 Loading the data is very simple.
 You can use the following code snippet: